 Settlers and Native American relations were strained

 The act of establishment named Washington Campbell, William Lovelady and Archibald Downing as commissioners to organize the county.
 The organization was retarded, however, because of the troubles with the United States Government and the Native Americans, growing out of the treaty of cession.

 An Indian Mound Near Fort Toulouse (Fort Jackson) four miles from Wetumpka, Ala., on Coosa River. ca. 1920 (Alabama Department of Archives and History)

 Disagreement over court site

 Practically nothing was done until 1834.
-Under a new act of November 28, 1833, Alfred Mahan, Larkln Cleveland, Simeon Chapman and George Taylor were appointed commissioners.
+Under a new act of November 28, 1833, Alfred Mahan, Larkin Cleveland, Simeon Chapman and George Taylor were appointed commissioners.
 A site was selected by them on the south side of Hatchemadega Creek, in what afterward became a part of Albert Crumpler’s plantation.
-In accordance with the act it was called Lexington.
+In accordance with the act, it was called Lexington.
 All courts were held there for 1834.

 The commissioners, however, chose another site, and January 9, 1835, the legislature confirmed their selection, to which the name of Rockford was given.
 The offices and records were moved there, and it has since remained the county seat.